 On September 3, 2020, our board of directors authorized a share repurchase program under which we may repurchase up to US\$300 million of our shares over the next 12 months.
-As of the date of this report, we had repurchased approximately 3.63 million ADSs for approximately US\$49.5 million on the open market under this program, at an average purchase price of US\$13.63 per ADS.
+As of September 3, 2021, we had repurchased approximately 14.15 million ADSs for approximately US\$182.4 million, including commissions paid to the brokers, on the open market under this program, at an average purchase price of US\$12.87 per ADS.
+The table below is a summary of the shares repurchased by us in 2021.
+All shares were repurchased in the open market pursuant to the 2020 share repurchase program.